pran-7-5/eco_style/README.md

 ** perfume, deo (lots of chemical) should be avoided

-Cloth fabric = Cotton(normal), Silk(ocassions), Hemp
+Cloth fabric = Cotton(everyday), Silk(ocassions), Hemp

-Jeans(factory worker)(takes huge water to manufacture) and h&m
+** Jeans(factory worker)(takes huge water to manufacture) and h&m should be avoided
-I mean everyday, We don't like to wear too much clothes, Just minimal clothes...
+** I mean everyday, We don't like to wear too much clothes, Just minimal clothes...
 I mean girls won't wear too much clothes anyway...
 And weather is hot already

 Ban collar, ties, coats, and replace zips with buttons.
 Well comfort is the first priority, too much tight and skinny cloths should be avoided